JustinFay01/visnotes-react/docs/quick-start.md

 [Husky](https://typicode.github.io/husky/) serves as a way to share [git hooks](https://git-scm.com/docs/githooks) between developers.
 Git hooks serve as a way to run scripts before major git actions like pushes, commits, etc. However, they are stored in the git folder which is not tracked by version control.
 Therefore, we use husky to ensure that before each commit, the code maintains formatting style.

-As a special note, since our `package.json` is not in the root directory, installation was slightly different.
+As a special note, if your `package.json` is not in the root directory, installation will be slightly different.
 View the `Project Not in Git Root Directory` on the [How To page](https://typicode.github.io/husky/how-to.html) section within the husky documentation.

-In our case, the prepare script should look like so:
+If that is the case case, the prepare script should look like so:

 ```
 "prepare": "cd ../.. && husky ./src/your-project-name/.husky"